What should we do while we are in Nashville?

 I stayed there once during a conference, and I’ve visited the hotel several times since then.
 (You can never take in everything that there is to see and do there!)

-It’s way off the beaten path, but if you have a car, then you could make your way to downtown Nashville for the nightlife.
+The Opryland Hotel is way off the beaten path, but if you have a car, then you could make your way to downtown Nashville for the nightlife.
 Or, depending on your time schedule and how much you want to do, you may find plenty to do within close proximity to the hotel.
-Some of my favorites:
+Some of my favorite things to do near Opryland:

 - General Jackson River Cruise